Letter attacking values shocks Papillion couple with pride flag in the front yard

 The couple said they had discussed whether the pride flag might make them a target, but they said they haven’t felt threatened since receiving the letter.
 They said they didn’t contact law enforcement and are determined to lead their normal lives.

-Another house a few blocks away has Confederate flag in the front yard, they noted, but they have said nothing.
+Another house a few blocks away has Confederate flag in the front yard, they noted, but they have said nothing to that neighbor.

 Although the couple didn’t want to worry their children, they did discuss the letter with their teenage son.